-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The goal of this course’s Discussion Board Forums is to engage in an enjoyable, meaningful conversation simulating a classroom environment.
+The goal of this course’s Discussions is to engage in an enjoyable, meaningful conversation simulating a classroom environment.
 Therefore, the student will be using all the technical means available to make this both a fun and academically thought-provoking experience.
-The student will create a thread in response to the provided prompt for each forum.
+The student will create a thread in response to the provided prompt for each discussion.
 The post may be a video, narrated PowerPoint, or other related communication software product that you like and would be effective in conveying your ideas.
 It also may be a written post of 300–400 words and include at least 2 scholarly sources and integrate a Christian worldview.
 Either format must demonstrate course-related knowledge.

-Psychological First Aid Treatment Plan
+Psychological First Aid Treatment Plan Assignment

 The student will use the format and materials from the NCTSN Psychological First Aid Online program to develop a Treatment Plan including practical application of the eight core strategies of Psychological First Aid.
-(MLO: A, C, & D)
+(CLO: A, C, & D)

-Reflection Journals (7)
+Reflection Journal Assignments (7)

 After the student reads his or her texts and reviews his or her online materials from Module 1: Week 1 through Module 7: Week 7, he or she will write a journal entry that includes the following: (a) Describing what he or she believes are the key ideas from this week’s readings (1 page), (b) How do these ideas impact the student as he or she considers working with trauma clients (1 page), and (c) What Christian worldview integration thoughts come to mind from this material (1 page)?
 (CLO: A, D, & E)